 On LG Smart TVs (select models), the recording feature is branded as Time Machine II.
 If you have a Samsung Smart TV, then look for the Timeshift feature.

-Other TV manufacturers like Sony also includes the USB HDD TV recording feature in certain regions.
+Other TV manufacturers like Sony also include the USB HDD TV recording feature in certain regions.
 As long as your TV has a dedicated USB port specially labeled for HDD recording, there shouldn’t be any compatibility issues.

 However, you will need a fast and reliable external hard drive for continuous recording, with decent read/write speeds and guaranteed prolonged usage.